MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure.md

    :::image type="content" source="media/availability-group-az-portal-configure/failed-deployment.png" alt-text="Select the deployment you're interested in learning more about." :::

-## See also
+## Next steps

 Once the availability group is deployed, consider optimizing the [HADR settings for SQL Server on Azure VMs](hadr-cluster-best-practices.md).

-## Next steps

 - [Windows Server Failover Cluster with SQL Server on Azure VMs](hadr-windows-server-failover-cluster-overview.md)
 - [Always On availability groups with SQL Server on Azure VMs](availability-group-overview.md)